HomeStory: New life for an old church

 By Ulrich Stefan Knoll, July 2017 (updated Decembre 2017)

 Anke Nuxoll-Oster is a DIY enthusiast.
 She stumbled on her first house by chance, before devoting herself passionately to rescuing old buildings and letting them to guests.

-By the end of the year, her fourth HolidayArchitecture project, the old church in Bernkastel-Wehlen on the Mosel, will open its doors, and for the first time in Germany guests will be able to stay in a church, and later the adjacent fire station.
+IN March 2018, her fourth HolidayArchitecture project, the old church in Bernkastel-Wehlen on the Mosel, will open its doors, and for the first time in Germany guests will be able to stay in a church, and later the adjacent fire station.
 An encouraging story for anyone who has ever secretly dreamed of creating their own HolidayArchitecture property.

 Anke, you graduated as a business administrator and before embarking on your first project had no direct experience with the renovation of buildings, or of the hospitality industry.
 Did you, so to speak, “fall into” the role of holiday property architect?